janus-idp/backstage-plugins/plugins/orchestrator/README.md

 - When interacting with an existing SonataFlow infrastructure, the `sonataFlowService` config section must be entirely omitted and the `dataIndexService.url` must point to the existing Data Index Service.

 For more information about the configuration options, including other optional properties, see the [config.d.ts](../orchestrator-common/config.d.ts) file.

-- Although optional, you may also want to set up the `GITHUB_TOKEN` environment variable to allow the Orchestrator to access the GitHub API.

 #### Setting up the Orchestrator backend package for the legacy backend